A Complete Guide To Understanding EDDM

 - Create your postcard (Customize one of our EDDM postcards).

-- Select your mailing routes (Simply look for our direct mail button below).
+- Select your mailing routes (View our mailing options).

 - Print and mail your postcards (We handle that, too).

 Still want to learn more about EDDM?
 Geek out below.

 If you have an audience you want to reach, but you don’t have a mailing list, then choosing EDDM could be an extremely effective way of delivering that message (via a postcard) to every mailbox in any area you choose.
 Best of all, EDDM mailers can qualify for a lower per piece rate than a standard postcard.

 Almost any business can benefit from utilizing direct mail; however, don’t just take our word for it.

 New York Times best selling author, Neil Patel, wrote an eye-opening post in which he highlighted the 13 Reasons Why Direct Mail Isn’t Dead.
 His post is absolutely filled with solid research to support his claim and will give you the confidence to press on!

 Some businesses benefit more from direct mail than others.
 Obvious benefactors include: